 Hallux Valgus and Lesser toe conditions

 You have been given this leaflet because you have a Hallux Valgus or a lesser toe deformity.
-This information may help you understand your condition and what your treatment options are.
+This leaflet explains:

 What is Hallux Valgus?